1.12.20

 The citation of Mic 5.2 in Matt 2.5–6 does not conform to the LXX, nor the Hebrew, though the final clause (‘who is to shepherd my people Israel’) is lifted verbatim from LXX 2 Sam 5.2.66 Hos 11.1 in Matt 2.15 partially matches the LXX, but not enough to require dependence.
 Confusingly, the direction of movement is reversed in the context.67 Hos 11.1 is a summary of the exodus (cf. Exo 4.21–23), with God bringing Israel away from Egypt.
 Matthew’s use of the verse has God bringing Jesus to Egypt.
 Matt 2.17–18 quotes from a text only somewhat similar to LXX Jer 38.15 (Hebrew 31.15).

 Matt 2.23 contains the final quotation, ‘He shall be called a Nazorean’.
 This quote doesn’t exist anywhere in the Hebrew Bible, and scholars struggle to explain how Matthew came by it.
-If the author had a specific text in mind, it would need to be LXXA Judges 13.5, 7, which translate ‘Nazirite’ as Ναζιραῖος.68 This would require only a single vowel change to become Matthew’s Ναζωραῖος, but has absolutely no contextual similarity.
+If the author had a specific text in mind, it would need to be LXXA Judges 13.5, 7, which translates ‘Nazirite’ as Ναζιραῖος.68 This would require only a single vowel change to become Matthew’s Ναζωραῖος, but has absolutely no contextual similarity.
 Otherwise, if ‘Nazorean’ came to Matthew from his source, it could be a corruption of Hebrew neṣer (נצר) in Isa 11.1, referring to a ‘branch’ descended from David’s father Jesse.
 Matthew may hint that the author didn’t know where the quote came from, since he blandly attributes it to ‘the prophets’ plural, rather than ‘the prophet’ singular (let alone citing which prophet by name).69

 Another issue with Matt 2.22–23 is the passage contains text nearly identical to parts of 4.12–14.70